 T +41 22 906 9892

-Vanessa Alarcón Duvanel is an international arbitration associate based in the Geneva office.
-She represents parties in commercial arbitrations governed by various substantive laws under all major international arbitration rules as well as in ad hoc arbitrations.
+Vanessa Alarcón Duvanel is a member of the international arbitration group based in the Geneva office.
+She represents parties in commercial arbitrations around the world, governed by various substantive laws under all major international arbitration rules as well as in ad hoc arbitral proceedings.
 Vanessa has experience of all aspects of international arbitration, from the drafting of dispute resolution clauses to mediation and arbitration proceedings, settlement negotiations, setting aside applications to the Swiss Federal Tribunal and enforcement actions around the world.

-Vanessa advises clients on a wide range of commercial disputes including in relation to EPC contracts, license, franchise, distribution, sales and agency agreements, post-M&A disputes, and joint venture and shareholders disputes.
+Vanessa advises clients on a wide range of commercial and construction disputes including in relation to construction/EPC contracts, license, franchise, distribution, sales and agency agreements, post-M&A disputes, and joint venture and shareholders disputes.

 In addition, Vanessa also serves as an arbitrator and has represented clients in commercial disputes before the Swiss and US courts.

 Vanessa speaks and publishes on international arbitration matters.
 She is the Secretary of the European Advisory Board of the International Institute for Conflict Prevention and Resolution (CPR) and serves on the Program Committee of NYIAC and on the CPR Transactional Committee.
 She is also a member of various arbitration associations (ASA; ASA Below 40; ICC YAF; LCIA-YAG).

 Representing an EPC Contractor in an ICC arbitration relating to the termination of a subcontract for a petrochemical plant in the South-Pacific region.